iTIMO: An LLM-empowered Synthesis Dataset for Travel Itinerary Modification: Related Work

-Early studies \cite{lim2015personalized, muntean2015learning, wang2016improving} extract real-world itineraries from the YFCC100M dataset \cite{thomee2016yfcc100m} for itinerary planning.
-It contains geo-tagged photos from the Flicker platform.
-For instance, Wang et al. \cite{wang2016improving} proposed datasets including itineraries from Melbourne, and Muntean et al. \cite{muntean2015learning} collects real-world itinerary date from Florence, Pisa and Roma.
+\textbf{Benchmark Datasets for Itinerary Planning.} Early studies \cite{lim2015personalized, muntean2015learning, wang2016improving} extract real-world itineraries from the YFCC100M dataset \cite{thomee2016yfcc100m} for itinerary planning.
+It contains geo-tagged photos from the Flickr platform.
+For instance, Wang et al. \cite{wang2016improving} proposed datasets including itineraries from Melbourne, and Muntean et al. \cite{muntean2015learning} collect real-world itinerary data from Florence, Pisa, and Roma.
 Recently, TravelPlanner \cite{xie2024travelplanner} constructs a comprehensive sandbox and synthetic user queries with multi-level constraints to justify the capability of LLM-empowered agents in handling itinerary planning task.
 After that, numerous efforts have been devoted to improve it in terms of dataset quality ({\itshape e.g.,} ChinaTravel \cite{shao2024chinatravel}, ITINERA \cite{tang2024itinera}, TripScore \cite{qu2025tripscore}, TripTailor \cite{wang2025triptailor}, RealTravel \cite{shao2025personal}, RETAIL \cite{deng2025retail}, and TP-RAG \cite{ni2025tp}) and evaluation metric ({\itshape e.g.,} TripScore \cite{qu2025tripscore}, Travel-Sim \cite{yangwide}, and TripCraft \cite{chaudhuri2025tripcraft}).
 Moreover, there are several studies focusing on generating personalized queries for travel destination recommendations \cite{banerjee2025synthtrips, wen2024elaborative}.
 These studies shed light on the capabilities of LLMs in itinerary planning.
 However, the scenario of itinerary modification is still underexplored.
 As summarized in Table~\ref{tab:dataset_compare}, existing datasets lack the essential data (\ie {\it need-to-modify} itinerary) to support itinerary modification study.
-This common but significant function remains a research gap, thereby limiting their core efficacy in handling dynamic changes and user's real-time needs, preventing them from becoming fully capable intelligent assistants.
+This common but significant function remains a research gap, thereby limiting their core efficacy in handling dynamic changes and users' real-time needs, preventing them from becoming fully capable intelligent assistants.